-- 2. Rationale: In accordance with LSA R.S.30:501, et seq., LSA R.S.30:701, et seq., and 49 CFR, Parts 191, 192, 195, and 199, this Agency is statutorily mandated to administer a comprehensive regulatory and enforcement program relative to the State's regulated jurisdictional gas pipelines and hazardous liquids pipelines.
-Also used to determine if public safety is being protected at or above national level. - 3.
+- 2. Rationale: In accordance with LSA R.S.30:551, et seq., LSA R.S.30:701, et seq., and 49 CFR, Parts 191, 192, 193, 195, and 199, this Agency is statutorily mandated to administer a comprehensive regulatory and enforcement program relative to the State's regulated jurisdictional gas pipelines, liquefied natural gas facilities and hazardous liquids pipelines. - 3.
 Use: Determine if reallocation of personnel, resources and/or additional staffing, and other resources (i.e. travel, professional services, equipment, etc.) are required.
 May also indicate necessity to increase program emphasis on operators' education and awareness of the Pipeline Program's public safety practices and requirements. - 4.
-Clarity: Jurisdictional Pipeline as per Pipeline Safety Regulations 101.A (excluding those pipeline facilities not included in 49 CFR Part 192) and 195.1.
+Clarity: Jurisdictional Pipeline as per LAC 43:XIII.101.A, LAC 43:XIII.6701.A and LAC 33:V.30103.A. - 5.
+Validity, Reliability, and Accuracy: The values reported for this Performance Indicator are reliable and accurate as they are reported and audited annually by the State's federal oversight agency, the U.S. Department of Transportation/Office of Pipeline Safety (U.S. DOT).
+This is a valid Performance Indicator in that any discrepancies noted may result in penalties by the U.S. DOT by proportionally reducing the annual federal award granted to the State's program if it feels Louisiana's Pipeline Safety Program didn't adequately perform its mandated duties or if inaccuracies are noted during the annual review process.